FreakC-Foundation/FreakC/README.md

     freakc --version

-To create a new FreakC project quick, you can type:
+To create a new FreakC project quickly, you can type:

     freakc project_name --create